 A basic framework and IT platform for this project have already been developed by Cisco and Linkstreet and successfully piloted by People4People founder, Dr. Sunita Maheshwari, a pediatric cardiologist in Bangalore, India.
 Children's HeartLink joined the NBE and Dr. Maheshwari in 2011 to work with them to make the program more comprehensive and more widely accessible to fellows across the country.

 “The NBE fully supports and endorses this project for all pediatric cardiology and pediatric fellows in India.
 There is much to be gained for our cardiac care system and more importantly, for the children of India,” said Bipin Batra, MD, director of the NBE.

 Founded in 1969, Children’s HeartLink is a nonprofit organization partnering with health care centers in underserved regions of the world to strengthen their ability to diagnose and treat heart disease in children.
 Children’s HeartLink currently supports partner hospitals and programs in the following countries: Brazil, China, Ecuador, India, Malaysia, Ukraine and Vietnam.
 Nearly 90 percent of newborns with congenital heart disease are in areas of the world where appropriate medical care is inadequate or unavailable.
 For more information on Children’s HeartLink, please visit our website, with additional information found on our Facebook and Twitter sites.

-Congenital heart disease is the world's most common major birth defect, affecting one in every 120 children.
-Ninety percent of those newborns are in areas of the world where appropriate medical care is inadequate or unavailable.
+Congenital heart disease is the world's most common birth defect, affecting one in 120 children.
+Ninety percent of those children live where there is inadequate medical care.